salinecrew/salinecrew.github.io/_posts/2015-05-01-hebda-cup-highlights.md

 layout: post
 title: "Hebda Cup Highlights"
 ---
-I was a chilly day on Detroit River with temperatures hovering in the 40's, winds blowing 15-20 mph.
+I was a chilly day on the Detroit River with temperatures hovering in the 40's, winds blowing 15-20 mph.

 [Final Results](/assets/forms/2015-hebda-cup-results.pdf)